Hans Graf Biography (Wikipedia)

 Hans Graf (born 15 February 1949 in Marchtrenk, Austria) is an Austrian conductor.

 Graf was music director of the Mozarteum Orchestra of Salzburg from 1984 to 1994, where he recorded the complete symphonies and other works by Mozart.
-From 1995 to 2003, Graf was music director of the Calgary Philharmonic Orchestra.
-He was also music director of the Orchestre National Bordeaux Aquitaine, France, from 1998 to 2004.
+From 1994 to 1996, he held the position of music director of the Basque National Orchestra, then from 1995 to 2003, of the Calgary Philharmonic Orchestra and from 1998 to 2004 of the Orchestre National Bordeaux Aquitaine, France, where he was nominated member of the Legion of Honour in 2002.